Jackson Withrow: 2018: First ATP doubles title

 Withrow and Sock made a doubles run to the title at the 2018 Delray Beach Open, first defeating Leander Paes and Purav Raja in the first round.
-Next the pair upset the Bryan Brothers in the quarterfinals in 3 sets, then won their next match to set up a finals match against Nicholas Monroe and John-Patrick Smith.
+Next the pair upset the Bryan brothers in the quarterfinals in 3 sets, then won their next match to set up a finals match against Nicholas Monroe and John-Patrick Smith.
 Withrow and Sock prevailed in three sets to win the tournament, marking Withrow's first ever ATP tour-level title as well as his first doubles title.

 2019: US Open quarterfinal in doubles

-At the 2019 Australian Open he reached the third round with Jack Sock, defeating second seeded pair and previous year finalists Juan Sebastian Cabal / Robert Farah (tennis) on the way.
+At the 2019 Australian Open he reached the third round with Jack Sock, defeating second seeded pair and previous year finalists Juan Sebastián Cabal / Robert Farah on the way.